runadock/docs/docs/DevelopersGuide.md

       "buildLog": ""
     }

 As you can see there are two id parameter.
-The first parameter *id* is the runadock-ID of your run.
+The first parameter *id* is the runadock.io-ID of your run.
 The parameter *containerId* is the ContainerID of your container running by Docker.

 #### Terminate a container